eposgmbh/MicroservicesSample/README.md

 # Microservice Sample

-Microservice sample with an Angular front end and an ASP.NET Core Web API back end.
-The front end communicates with the back end via an API Gateay und synchronous HTTP.
-The microservices talk to each other via asynchronous RabbitMQ Messaging.
+Microservice sample with a SPA Angular front end and several ASP.NET Core Web API back ends.
+The front end communicates with the back ends via an API Gateay und synchronous HTTP.
+The microservices talk to each other via asynchronous RabbitMQ messaging.

 # Run